IsabelleFrederico/RoboticsCodingChallenge/README.md

 The robot path is sampled along each segment.

-At each sampled point a circular footprint with radius r is marked.
+At each sampled point a circular cleaning footprint with radius r is marked on the grid.

 ```
 r = gadgetWidth / 2
 ```